Contact your local branch for assistance

 Deposit protection is a system designed to safeguard tenants' security deposits during a tenancy.
 It typically involves placing the deposit in a government-approved scheme or a designated third-party scheme.
 It helps ensure fairness and transparency in the handling of tenants' deposits, providing peace of mind for both landlords and tenants throughout the tenancy.
 It helps prevent disputes and protects tenants from unfair practices while also encouraging responsible tenancy behaviour.

+Hopefully these FAQs have answered many of your questions about renting.
 You can ask more questions in your local branch, either by phone, in person or via email.
 Click here to find your local office contact information.

 We use cookies to enhance your experience of this site by saving your preferences.